20520545/CTF/WebGoat/3. General/README.md

 I just go through the GENERAL chapter in overall.

 ## HTTP Basics & HTTP Proxies
-With this challenge, you just need to intercept the requests and change to the things by using some web proxy like OWASP ZAP or Burp Suite.
+With this challenge, you just need to intercept the requests and change the things by using some web proxy like OWASP ZAP or Burp Suite.

 ## Developer Tools
 Run the Chrome Developer Tools in the browser and do the tasks in the assignments to complete the challenge.